bu-rcs/SA-Biostatistics/examples/R/README.md

 - qsub_arrayjob.sh

-Please check the wiki page to see more description.
+Please check the wiki page (section 2.3 Running Batch Job) to see more description.